 Flossing is also important for your child’s dental health, so it is important to start early.
 As soon as your child has two teeth that border each other, you should begin flossing them.
 You may use a flosser or traditional dental floss.
 To floss your child’s teeth, either stand behind him or her or sit with your child in your lap, facing a mirror.
 When your child starts flossing on their own, you may want to supervise them to ensure that they are using good technique.

-We welcome you to contact our practice today to learn more and to set your child’s appointment with Dr. Sukyoung Ahn.
-Our pediatric dentist and team in Chico, California, look forward to seeing you and your family!
+We welcome you to contact our practice today to learn more and to set your child’s appointment with Dr. Suk Young Ahn.
+Our dentist and team in Chico, California, look forward to seeing you and your family!